 The key to installing a shower head over a freestanding bath is enclosing the space to minimise splashing.
 It doesn’t matter whether the shower is at one end above the taps, or in the centre of the bath.
 Either set-up will need a circular, rectangular or oval shower curtain rail in order to ensure that all the water is kept inside the bath when the shower is running.

-After looking at all these lovely bathrooms, I’ve decided that I’m not going to be without a shower any more.
+I’ve decided that I’m not going to be without a shower any more.
 I haven’t been able to use the big rainfall shower head at all since we installed it, for fear of flooding with bathroom with overspray!
 So I’m going to sort out a rail and curtain as soon as I can.
 Watch this space for an update very soon..!

 This blog post is sponsored collaboration.
 The pink links in this post may indicate a sponsored link or information source.
 The blog post reflects my own experience and the sponsor hasn’t had any control over my content 🙂